Learning Environment

 We take your feedback very seriously and will take appropriate steps to address your concerns.
 The Director of the Learning Environment will be the person who receives submissions and will handle each one with the utmost confidentiality, ensuring that your identity is safeguarded throughout the entire response process.
 Each student will have the opportunity to discuss their concern with the Learning Environment Director further if desired.

-Student concerns are reviewed with a small group of deans (Assistant Dean for Basic Science, Assistant Dean for Clinical Curriculum, Assistant Dean for Student Support, Associate Dean for Student Affairs, & Associate Dean for Curriculum) and the Learning Environment (LE) team (Director of the LE & LE Program Operations Specialist) at weekly Incident Response and Oversight Committee (IROC) meetings, and a determination is made about appropriate follow-up with the individual(s) named.
+Student concerns are reviewed by a small group of deans (Assistant Dean for Basic Science, Assistant Dean for Clinical Curriculum, Associate Dean for Student Affairs, & Associate Dean for Curriculum) and the Learning Environment (LE) team (Director of the LE & LE Program Operations Specialist) at weekly Incident Response and Oversight Committee (IROC) meetings, and a determination is made about appropriate follow-up with the individual(s) named.
 Interventions could include feedback about the behavior, remediation, monitoring, or removal from teaching.
 All interventions are tracked.

 Identifying information is not shared outside of IROC discussions.
 Anonymized (versus confidential) aggregated reports go to the Clerkship Directors and Department Chairs, who may discuss data and comments from this section with their clerkship faculty and residents/fellows, only after your grade has been submitted (or sooner in very serious cases in which case you will be notified first).